 We have a zero-tolerance approach to any forms of bullying or harassment towards our students and will take any allegations very seriously.
 Staff are trained to recognise the signs and at all times, to prevent discrimination, harassment and victimisation within the Academy.
 If you have any concerns about bullying or you are being bullied, in the first instance, you should talk to your tutor or Head of Year.

-Please click here to read The UCL Academy Anti-Bullying Policy and the The UCL Academy Peer on Peer Abuse and Sexual Violence and Harassment Policy.
+Please click here to read the The UCL Academy Child on Child Abuse and Sexual Violence and Harassment Policy

 Further advice and information can be found on the following websites: